-Ethics (3 credits)
+Ethics (three credits)

-- Course Summary: Students will study ethics regarding the implications and consequences of individual and communal moral decisions from a theological or philosophical perspective.
-Students will address the nature of ethical values, principles, rights, responsibilities, virtues, and laws from different perspectives.
-Further, students will learn to construct and evaluate ethical arguments and judgments.
-Prerequisite: THE 1000 or PHI 1000 - Rationale: Through the ethics requirement, students will learn to critically evaluate the sources, principles, and reasoning behind moral or ethical judgments we make every day.
-Choosing from a range of philosophical and theological options, students will critically analyze and apply ethical systems and values.
-In doing so, they will develop their own capacity for moral reasoning and the skills to make ethical judgments. - Importance: As persons and communities, we are faced with making moral decisions and ethical judgments every day.
+- Course Summary: You study ethics regarding the implications and consequences of individual and communal moral decisions from a theological or philosophical perspective.
+You address the nature of ethical values, principles, rights, responsibilities, virtues, and laws from different perspectives.
+Further, you learn to construct and evaluate ethical arguments and judgments.
+Prerequisite: THE 1000 or PHI 1000 - Rationale: Through the ethics requirement, you learn to critically evaluate the sources, principles, and reasoning behind moral or ethical judgments we make every day.
+Choosing from a range of philosophical and theological options, you critically analyze and apply ethical systems and values.
+In doing so, you develop your own capacity for moral reasoning and the skills to make ethical judgments. - Importance: As humans and communities, we are faced with making moral decisions and ethical judgments every day.
 In diverse contexts, ethics helps us ask: What am I obliged to do?
 What do others owe me and what do I owe my neighbors?
 What makes an action right or wrong?
 Are the answers to these questions personal or communal? subjective or objective?
-An integral component of the core, the ethics courses invite students to evaluate questions of virtue, character, and the common good.
-Choosing between options in philosophical and theological ethics, students are able to choose to develop moral reasoning based upon their own particular interest or career pathway.
+An integral component of the core, the ethics courses invite you to evaluate questions of virtue, character, and the common good.
+Choosing between options in philosophical and theological ethics, you are able to choose to develop moral reasoning based upon your own particular interest or career pathway.

-Choose one course from the approved list below based on your college/academic unit.
+Choose one course from the approved list below based on your School/College.

-For students enrolled in St. John's College of Liberal Arts and Sciences, The School of Education, or Collins College of Professional Studies:
+For students enrolled in St. John's College of Liberal Arts and Sciences, The School of Education, or The Lesley H. and William L. Collins College of Professional Studies:

-- Introduction to Catholic Moral Theology (THE 3010) - Theologies of Peace (THE 3310) - Introduction to Catholic Social Teaching (THE 3020) - Ecology and Environmental Ethics (THE 3330) - Ethics, Religion, and Global Development (THE 3350) - Justice, Spirituality, and Social Change (THE 3360) - Ethics (PHI 2200 or PHI 1020) - Additional courses approved for Collins College of Professional Studies students only are: - Media Ethics (PHI 1024) - Christian Responsibility (THE 1040)
+- Introduction to Catholic Moral Theology (THE 3010) - Theologies of Peace (THE 3310) - Introduction to Catholic Social Teaching (THE 3020) - Ecology and Environmental Ethics (THE 3330) - Ethics, Religion, and Global Development (THE 3350) - Justice, Spirituality, and Social Change (THE 3360) - Ethics (PHI 2200 or PHI 1020) - Additional courses approved for Collins College of Professional Studies students only: - Media Ethics (PHI 1024) - Christian Responsibility (THE 1040)